No Vayas a Atender Cuando el Demonio Llama

 No Vayas a Atender Cuando el Demonio Llama is the sixth studio album by Argentine singer Lali.
 It was released on 29 April 2025 by Sony Music Argentina.
 The album was mostly written in collaboration with Martín D'Agosto and Mauro De Tommaso—both of whom previously worked on her 2023 album Lali—and also features contributions from BB Asul, Juan Giménez Kuj, Don Barreto, and others.
 Production was led by De Tommaso and Barreto.
 Musically, the album marks a departure from Lali's earlier work, embracing a sound rooted in rock, pop rock, and electropop, with influences from alternative rock, punk rock, pop-punk, and disco.

 The album was met with critical acclaim, praised for its production, introspective songwriting, and Lali's foray into rock music.
 It has been described as her most personal and authentic work to date.
 Commercially, the album debuted at number one in Argentina, becoming Lali's sixth chart-topping release in the country.
-It went on to spend a record-breaking ten weeks at number one on the chart.
-Six tracks from the album entered the Billboard Argentina Hot 100, along with an additional collaboration, giving her seven simultaneous entries on the chart.
+It went on to spend a record-breaking ten weeks at number one on the chart and become the best-selling Argentine album of 2025.
+Upon release, six tracks from the album entered the Billboard Argentina Hot 100 simultaneously, along with an additional collaboration.

 To support the release, Lali embarked on the Lali Tour 2025, with initial shows in Argentina and subsequent performances scheduled across Latin America and Europe.